MichDeb36/EscapeRoomVR/README.md

 # EscapeRoomVR
-The games were created as part of the Research Project course at the Gdańsk University of Technology.
-They were prepared at the request and under the supervision of a team from the Medical University of Gdańsk.
-The goal of the games is to train verbal memory.
+The game was created as part of the Multimedia Interactive Systems course at the Gdańsk University of Technology. <br/>
+This is an escape room game.
+Movement using teleportation <br/>
-Unity version: 2020.3.23
+Unity version: 2020.3.23 <br/>
-Tested on VR headset: Oculus Quest 2
+Tested on VR headset: Oculus Quest 2 <br/>
-Intended for a headset that supports OpenXR
+Intended for a headset that supports Oculus Integration